mlanza/ai-literacy/README.md

 * [201: Practical Application](./201/)
 * [301: Systems Thinking](./301/)

+Each tier redefines what AI *is* in relation to you.
+In 101, it’s a tool—a kind of Iron Man suit that boosts your speed and strength when wielded deliberately.
+In 201, it becomes something more pliable: a teammate who can learn your preferences, adapt to your feedback, and help shape real work alongside you.
+By 301, the frame shifts again.
+AI is no longer optional or auxiliary—it’s a role-player in the systems you’re designing, necessary for scaling quality and coordination across workstreams.
+This isn’t just an upgrade in skill.
+It’s a rethinking of what collaboration can mean.

 Though I am a professional developer, I’m not an AI expert.
 What you’ll find here comes after putting a colossal effort into absorbing beginner and intermediate materials.
 It attempts to make sense of it in practical terms, to bring others up to a similar understanding, and build on fundamentals that hold up across use cases.

 In the process, I’ve started to see just how remarkable LLMs can be.
 Some of the use cases are surprising because they challenge how we work and think.
 What’s been more surprising, though, is how that spark doesn’t always catch.
 That’s part of why I wrote this.
 I wanted to help others see why I find them so compelling.